dalmasiof/Ambev.DeveloperEvaluation/README.md

 The project have a CQRS microservice, with DDD and multyple Contexts behavior.
 Also include the pattern mediator with the lib MediatR to sync the Handler with the specific Command and Result.
 The ORM used is EntityFramework.
 The Validation is based on Fluent Validation.
+The develop process was made With GitFLow, creating a branch of develop, a branch for the SalesFeature and merging on develop after completed.

 ## The Idea
 Create 2 other contexts(Products and Sales) and create sales based on the products lists.